microsoftgraph/angular-connect-rest-sample/README.md

-# Office 365 Connect Angular sample using unified API
+# Office 365 Connect Angular sample using unified API (preview)

 Connecting to Office 365 is the first step every app must take to start working with Office 365 services and data.
-This sample shows how to connect and then call one API through the unified API, and uses the Office Fabric UI to create an Office 365 experience.
+This sample shows how to connect and then call one API through the unified API (preview), and uses the Office Fabric UI to create an Office 365 experience.

 ![Office 365 Angular Connect sample screenshot](./README assets/screenshot.png)